pg-redis-fdw/redis_fdw/README.md

 - A Redis database accesable from PostgreSQL server.
 - Especially local Redis *only* if you need `redis_fdw` testing.
 - [Hiredis C interface](https://github.com/redis/hiredis) installed
 on your system.
-You can checkout the `hiredis` from github or it might be available in rpm or deb packages for your OS as it is for Fedora, for example.
+You can checkout the `hiredis` from github or it might be available in [rpm or deb packages for your OS](https://pkgs.org/search/?q=hiredis).

 #### Build and install on OS